Ian-McAllister/Discordbot/README.md

 # Discordbot
-First time making a discord bot to fool around with JS
+First time making a discord bot to poractice JS